-(1) The doctorate can be revoked if it emerges that the candidate materially misled the Faculty Board about the fulfilment of admission requirements or about the work undertaken for the degree.

-(2) Prior to the revocation of the doctorate, the candidate has the right to make a statement to the Faculty Board.

-(3) The Board of the Faculty which awarded the doctorate makes the decision to revoke it by a two-thirds majority.
+- (1) The doctorate can be revoked if - 1. it emerges that the candidate materially misled the Faculty Board about the fulfilment of admission requirements or about the work undertaken for the degree, or - 2. facts become known, that would have precluded the awarding of the doctorate. - (2) Prior to the revocation of the doctorate, the candidate has the right to make a statement to the Faculty Board. - (3) The Faculty Board makes the decision to revoke it by a two-thirds majority.
 The Dean notifies the affected person in writing of the revocation and the reasons for it.
 This notification must be accompanied by an explanation of the recipient's legal rights.
 The Dean also withdraws the awarded doctoral certificate.